Leopard in Greater Noida society: Search and rescue op continues | Science-Environment

 - India

+Residents of the Greater Noida (West) group housing society where a leopard was sighted continue to remain indoors, with many even avoiding going to the local shops for their daily essentials after the feline was spotted again on Wednesday morning.
+The Forest department here said it was continuing its search and rescue operation at Ajnara Le Garden in Sector 16 of Greater Noida (West), also known as Noida Extension, for the second consecutive day.

+''No doubt, residents are very concerned about their safety,'' Mukesh Gupta, who lives with his family on the 15th floor, told PTI.

-The Forest department's search and rescue operation continued for a second day after a leopard was spotted inside a group housing society in Greater Noida (West), officials said.
-Residents claimed to have seen the feline moving around in the area on Wednesday morning.
+Gupta's wife was among those who claimed to have seen the feline moving around in the area on Wednesday morning.

+''My wife saw the leopard moving in the society on Wednesday morning.
+It was a little misty when she noticed the leopard near the swimming pool,'' Gupta said.

-While a team from the Forest department at Gautam Buddh Nagar rushed to the spot, experts from Meerut and Agra were roped in later in the day, an official said.
+While a team from the Forest department at Gautam Buddh Nagar rushed to the spot, experts from Meerut, Agra and Ghaziabad were also roped in for the operation, an official said.

+The foresters had a confrontation with the leopard late on Tuesday night, confirming the animal's presence in the society, the official added.

 The society had issued a similar leopard alert a week ago when, on December 27, its maintenance department informed the residents about a feline's suspected presence on the premises and urged them to avoid venturing outdoors.